Abhishek-Mahapatra/Face-Mask-Detection/README.md

 # Face-Mask-Detection
-Detecting the presence of face masks on live video using Python, Keras, OpenCV
+Detecting the presence of face mask using Python, Keras, OpenCV